SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 - 204 if certificate can be created
 - 200 plus certificate details, if certificate already created.
   * if EPAO was not the originator of the certificate request then limited data will be provided
-  * certificate may be in 'draft', 'ready' or 'submitted' status
+  * certificate may be in 'Draft', 'Ready' or 'Submitted' status
-  * if in 'draft' status then response will include validation of data fields that are missing or incorrect
+  * if in 'Draft' status then response will include validation of data fields that are missing or incorrect
+- 403 validation error occurred

 #### 2. To request a certificate when no certificate found at step 1, or skipped step 1